8bitgeek/libezbus/docs/README.md

 When the node detects the presence of a more dominant node, it then reverts to the dormant **coldboot minor** state.

-Once all other nodes have gone dormant, the remaining node becomes dominant, seizing control of the **mutex**.
+Once all other nodes have gone dormant, the remaining node becomes dominant, seizing control of the **token**.

 ## **Coldboot State Diagram**